 Music contractor Peter Rotter and supervising orchestrator Bruce Fowler

 Music librarian Booker White, in a very Spielbergian pose

 Percussion was recorded separately as well, at the Newman Scoring Stage at 20th Century Fox.
 Six talented musicians loudly hit their way through some exciting action cues, featuring taiko, bass drums, military snare, and more!

 The percussion team makes notes based on hearing the orchestral recording of the cue

 Percussionist Danny Greco makes some adjustments to the score sheet

 In addition to the strings, brass and percussion, a choir was recorded in London, and featured soloists George Doering, Martin Tillman and Mike Fisher were recorded separately at Remote Control.

 Transformers will hit theaters on July 4, 2007.
 A song soundtrack will be released by Warner Brothers Records on June 26, 2007, and a score album is in the works.

 Special thanks to Chandra Cogburn, Steve Jablonsky, Pieter Schlosser and Tom DeSanto

-You've only seen 25 images - click here for 3 more scoring session images for this film!
+You've only seen 25 images - click here for 3 more scoring session images for this project!